FranciscoMoretti/site/content/tag/tailwind-css.md

 ## Tailwind and React: A Perfect Match 🤝

-[[react|React]] is a widely adopted JavaScript library for building user interfaces.
+[React](tag/react.md) is a widely adopted JavaScript library for building user interfaces.
 When combined with TailwindCSS, React becomes even more powerful.
 The simplicity and flexibility of Tailwind align perfectly with React's component-based approach.
 By leveraging Tailwind classes in your React components, you can rapidly create visually appealing user interfaces while keeping your codebase clean and maintainable.

 ## Tailwind and Next.js: Boosting Development Efficiency ⚡

-[[next-js|Next.js]] is a popular framework for building applications.
+[Next.js](tag/next-js.md) is a popular framework for building applications.
 When combined with TailwindCSS, Next.js empowers web developers to create high-performance websites with ease.
 The seamless integration between Next.js and TailwindCSS allows you to optimize your development workflow and achieve exceptional results.